adrianapsay/amazon-product-reviews-pyspark/README.md

 # Large-Scale Feature Engineering & Predictive Modeling with PySpark

 ## 📌 Overview
-This project implements a scalable **end-to-end data processing and machine learning pipeline** using **PySpark DataFrames** on a distributed Spark cluster (UCSD DSMLP).
+This is a scalable **end-to-end data processing and machine learning pipeline** using **PySpark DataFrames** on a distributed Spark cluster (UCSD DSMLP).
 Working with **12GB of Amazon product and review data**, the pipeline performs complex feature engineering, builds ML-ready representations, and trains/tunes a Decision Tree Regressor for product rating prediction.

-The project demonstrates skills in **big data processing, feature engineering, distributed ML training, and runtime optimization**.
-It was originally completed as part of UCSD’s *Systems for Scalable Analytics* coursework (PA2), where it achieved a perfect score (21/20) including runtime efficiency bonus.
+Doing this helped me understand more in-depth **big data processing, feature engineering, distributed ML training, and runtime optimization**.
+It was originally completed as part of UCSD’s *Systems for Scalable Analytics* coursework.

 ---